 There is little that can match the joy of taking to the open road on a motorcycle.
 Whether you are a long-distance rider or just use your bike for weekend fun, one of the most important things you can do is dress for safety.
 Basic riding gear consists of a helmet, gloves, jacket and boots.
 Hardcore, serious bikers may want to suit up in leather riding suits.
-Protecting your body with the right gear can ensure that your next set of wheels isn’t an ambulance gurney.
+Protecting your body with the right gear and your bike with the right motorcycle insurance can ensure that your next set of wheels isn’t an ambulance gurney.

 Why Bother with Motorcycle Gear?